 We love then to:

-- To talk about with other like-minded people on the trip with you
+- To talk about these things with other like-minded people on the trip with us

-- To talk about with friends when you get home
+- To talk about these things with friends when you get home

 For example, when we reached Athens, we all went up on the Acropolis and we saw the huge Parthenon with pillars many metres high and about 1.50 metres thick, you realise this land has 2,500 ++ years of recorded history with the Parthenon being built in the 420 BC era.
 Australia is a very young country with only 240 years of recorded history when Captain Cook sailed into Botany Bay from England in the 1770’s.